 Phoebe proclaimed last Sunday her best day ever.
 It began with knocking around some tennis balls, segued into an indoor soccer clinic, then ended with lamb chops for dinner.
 And other than the moment of punch-in-the-gut sticker shock at the butcher (almost $40 for eight double-cut chops!!), Mom would have to agree.
 This is about as simple as it gets….
 Read more »

-I can’t remember ever making this Official Family Policy, but Jenny and I are completely powerless against a kid — our kid — who asks us to buy her a book.
-(Full disclosure: We love books and are happy to encourage as much reading as possible in our house, but if we’re honest, there’s also an element of self-preservation at… Read more »
+I can’t remember ever making this Official Family Policy, but Jenny and I are completely powerless against a kid — our kid — who asks us to buy her a book instead of check it out at the library.
+(Full disclosure: We love books and are happy to encourage as much reading as possible in our house, but if we’re… Read more »

 Santa: Hello?
 [To elf] I don’t think this thing is working.
 There’s no one… [Into phone] Hello?
 Hello?
 DALS: Hi, Santa.
 Santa?
 I’m here.
 Santa: Oh, okay.
 [To elf] It’s working now, Shorty.
 Go wrap.
 [Into phone] So, what can I do for you?
 DALS: First, I just wanted to say it’s an honor talking to you and thanks so much for… Read more »

 Time for Dinner cracks Bon Appetit’s Favorite Cookbooks of 2010 list!
 And as if that’s not already exciting enough, they put us right next to Paul Greenberg and a few doors down from Allegra Goodman.

 Just wanted to remind you that there is a “Print” function under each post that allows you to print the posts and recipes without the photos.
 So you don’t have to look at pictures of my kid playing soccer when all you want in the world is to know how to mash the potatoes.